skacem/skacem.github.io/_posts/2022-01-06-From-Customer-Segments-to-Scoring-Models.md

 ```

 As you can see from above, `active high value` customers generated the highest revenue in 2015.
 Although they represent only 3% of all customers, they have generated more than 71% of total revenues.
 And in case you're wondering why there are so many zeros.
-It's because, by definition, only customers who have purchased at least once in the last 365 days are considered active.
+It's because, by definition, only customers who have purchased at least once in the last 365 days are considered `active`.

-### Segmenting a Database Retrospectively
+## Segmenting a Database Retrospectively

 ## Scoring Model